Balance sheet, profit and loss account – what do they mean?

 While sometimes you might find yourself showing your profit and loss statement to external organisations, its main function is to help you (as the company owner), or your accountant establish your firm’s financial health.

-As well as allowing you to see at a glance how your business is doing, the P&L statement also points you in the right direction if you need to be raising revenue or slashing costs.
+The P&L statement allows you to see how your business is doing at a glance and points you in the right direction if you need to raise revenue or slash costs.

-For example, it may only be that once you see everything written down next to each other, you realise that you’re wasting money on a certain expense or missing a trick by not charging a client extra cash.
+For example, it may be that only once you see everything written down next to each other do you realise that you’re wasting money on a certain expense or missing a trick by not charging a client extra cash.

 The profit and loss sheet also allows you to monitor a change in earnings over a period of time.
 For example, you might produce a profit and loss sheet for the entire year to see how you’ve done over a longer period, followed by one just for the last month.